stefgootzen/payload-plugin-versioning/README.md

 ## Installation
 - To be added in NPM register.

-## Usage
-Add the following to the `plugin` section of the payload config.
+- Add the following to the `plugin` section of the payload config.
 Apply your own slugs.

 ```javascript
  withVersioning({